uwblueprint/intro_to_backend_development_in_python/README.md

 	- For Windows Users:
 		- `set FLASK_APP=app.py`

-8. Run Flask:`flask run`
+8. Run Flask: `flask run`
 	- Alternative method: `python -m flask run`
+	- You should see `Serving Flask app "app"`

-9. Go to your web browser and go to the url `127.0.0.1:5000`.
+	- Go to your web browser and go to the url `127.0.0.1:5000`.
 You should see something interesting!